oasci/pitt-biosc1540-2024s/biosc1540/modules/python-ml/comp-bio.md

 Computational modeling in biology, a multifaceted discipline, revolves around the construction of mathematical and computational representations that encapsulate the intricate nature of biological processes, systems, and phenomena.
 This approach facilitates the simulation and comprehension of complex biological systems.
-The crux of computational modeling lies the formulation of models through mathematical equations, cellular automata, or agent-based models, effectively capturing the main characteristics of the biological phenomenon of interest.
+The crux of computational modeling lies in the formulation of models through mathematical equations, cellular automata, or agent-based models, effectively capturing the main characteristics of the biological phenomenon of interest.

-!!! quote "**Figure XYZ**"
+!!! quote "**Figure 2**"

     <figure markdown>
     ![](https://www.researchgate.net/publication/340129761/figure/fig1/AS:1006435672535040@1616964371092/Iterative-computational-biology-workflow-Data-are-gathered-by-experimentation-from-the.ppm){ width=650 }
     </figure>

     Iterative computational biology workflow.
-    Data are gathered by experimentation, from the literature or from publicly accessible databases.
+    Data are gathered by experimentation, from the literature, or publicly accessible databases.
     Computational models describing biological knowledge are generated and refined.
-    Models are used for in silico simulation, re-refinement of the model and hypothesis generation.
+    Models are used for in silico simulation, re-refinement of the model, and hypothesis generation.
     Findings are validated experimentally, feeding into new data for the next iteration of the cycle.

     Credit: Addressing the heterogeneity in liver diseases using biological networks - Scientific Figure on ResearchGate.
 Available from [here](https://www.researchgate.net/figure/Iterative-computational-biology-workflow-Data-are-gathered-by-experimentation-from-the_fig1_340129761).